linkdata/jaws/README.md

 ## Routing

 JaWS doesn't enforce any particular router, but it does require several endpoints to be registered in whichever router you choose to use.
+All of the endpoints start with "/jaws/", and `Jaws.ServeHTTP()` will handle all of them.

 * `/jaws/jaws.*.js`